-The iPhone X and iPhone 8 both have a 12 megapixel main camera, biggest megapixel count in a 35mm (full frame) DSLR is just over 50MP at time of going to press (Canon 5DSR), and some medium format cameras will go up to 100MP (Hasselblad etc.).
+The iPhone X and iPhone 8 both have a 12 megapixel main camera.
+The biggest megapixel count in a 35mm (full frame) DSLR is just over 50MP at time of going to press (Canon 5DSR).
+And some medium format cameras will go up to 100MP (Hasselblad etc.).
 BUT… a glossy magazine cover is roughly 9 inches by 12 inches (8.5×11 but we’re rounding up) at 300dpi (dots per inch) – which is 9×300 x 12×300 = 9.7 million dots… crudely 1 dot = 1 pixel so for a full quality image you need… 9.7MP.

 Why the hell did you just drop $5k on a 50MP camera???